 Google cold calling businesses offering better search engine positioning is not true for a number of reasons.
-Google does not cold call businesses to sell them search engine positioning.
+Google does not cold call businesses to sell search engine positioning.

 If Google ever did begin cold calling businesses, they’d be selling Adwords, not better search engine positioning.